openfaas/faas-netes/chart/openfaas/README.md

 > The above command will also update your helm repo to pull in any new releases.

+A note on health-checking probes for functions:

+* httpProbe - most efficient, currently incompatible with Istio
+* execProbe - least efficient health-checking, but most compatible

 If you want to switch from "exec" liveness and readiness probes to httpProbes then use `--set faasnetes.httpProbe=true`, this can only be used with `--set operator.create=false`.

 ### Verify the installation